coltekin/ud-docs-tr/_tr-feat/Aspect.md

 Verbal morphology in Turkish may indicate an action that happens repeatedly at present or past.
 This aspect is mainly marked with suffix *-A/Ir*.
-In some cases, the progressive suffix *-(I)yor* may indicate habitual, _Her sabah 5 km koşuyorum_ "I ran 5 km every morning".
+In some cases, the progressive suffix *-(I)yor* may indicate the habitual aspect, _Her sabah 5 km koşuyorum_ "I ran 5 km every morning".
 See Göksel and Kerslake (2005, pp289--290) for details.